abigailLorber/abigailLorber.github.io/projects/hms.md

 <img class="img-fluid" src="../img/hms.png">

-I was responsible for creating a customer class and the available rooms and guest summary features.
+## Assignment

 ICS 212 was the first class to introduce me to group programming assignments, which was a beneficial learning experience.
 As a group, we had to divide up tasks of the project, program our portions and peer review each other's work.
 At the end, we were expected to present our program to the class.
+I was responsible for creating a customer class and the available rooms and guest summary features.

 The HMS (Hotel Management System) was developed in order to keep track of rooms in a hotel and to log customers checking in and out of a hotel establishment.
 The HMS starts off empty; there are no rooms when the HMS is started, therefore rooms must be added through the Manage rooms option shown below.

+## Interface Description

 The HMS allows a user to choose between 6 different options:
   1. Manage rooms